daniel-wrench/snap-research-template/README.md

 If you plan to develop a package, check the [template repository for a Python package](https://github.com/UtrechtUniversity/re-python-package).

+See [here](https://github.com/DenisMot/Python-minimal-install) for a useful guide to installing a minimal Python environment and setting up in VS Code and conda.

 ## How to run this code

 #### Clone this repository